Seller Net Sheet Explainer: Projecting Your Home Sale Proceeds

 Be sure to check the details of your listing agreement before you make any moves.
 Then, start your search for a top-selling real estate agent in your area with HomeLight.
 We’ll match you with three top agents near you based on their actual performance history.
 From there, you get to pick the best one to meet your individual needs.

-If you’re curious what your home might be worth right now, try HomeLight’s Home Value Estimator.
+If you’re curious about what your home might be worth right now, try HomeLight’s Home Value Estimator.
 This free online tool can provide a ballpark estimate of your home’s worth in less than two minutes.

 Header Image Source: (Rawpixel/ Shutterstock)